GryPTonite/KnowledgeBase/README.md

 4. Javascript handling of errors say in an ajax call?

- There is no specific event client side so you have to handle your exceptions potentially in every function however returning code from the server in say a jquery ajax call you can make use of callback event handler to notify the user and in angularJS you can use the $exceptionHandler service however the exception to the rule is in event listeners you will require a direct call e.g.
+ There is no specific event client side so you have to handle your exceptions potentially in every function however returning code from the server in say a jquery ajax call you can make use of callback onerror event handler to notify the user and in angularJS you can use the $exceptionHandler service however the exception to the rule is in event listeners you will require a direct call e.g.
  `try { ... } catch (e) { $exceptionHandler(e); }`.

 ### Web Services